 I drank Tili Young and it fitted well.
-Tili one is strong but a bit spicy and youthfull.
-I would not have a too noble red with this dish
+Tili Young is strong but a bit spicy and youthfull.
+I would not have a too noble red with this dish.

 This place is situated at one of the most famous and beautiful squares of Orvieto.
 We ended up there, because it was the 2nd of May, all on the Corso Restaurants were closed and Cecilia absolutely wanted to see the Rome Liverpool match.

 So I entered a place that looks like a Fast Food Place and into which I normally would not put my foot into, Luckily I did.

 I bought yesterday these low level (120 RMB/bottle) Australian wines in a supermarket in Guangzhou, tasted various others from Chile and Australia in the last days.

 I don't want to be misunderstood: there are excellent wines from Chile and Australia (and I encountered one from Chile last week in Singapore), But most of the entry/low level wines from there exceed in flavour and lack in structure.

 Wine, I am trying "bag in box" from Palazzone, which is the most nobel producer around.
 I want to try if "bag in box" is an alternative to producing an empty bottle every day.
 Well, the red is very decent and pairs also with the cured meat, but I still would want something more expressive.

 I tried with dish with Salviani wines (Turlò and Rosè).